A Guide To Monte Carlo Simulation!

 This article was published as a part of the Data Science Blogathon

-The Monte Carlo Method was invented by John Neumann and Ulam Stanislaw to improve decision-making under uncertain conditions.
-It was named after a well-known casino town Monte Carlo called Monaco since the element of chance is core to the modelling approach as it is similar to a game of roulette.
+John Neumann and Ulam Stanislaw invented the Monte Carlo Method to improve decision-making under uncertain conditions.
+It was named after a well-known casino town, Monte Carlo, Monaco since the element of chance is core to the modelling approach, similar to a roulette game.

 In easy words, Monte Carlo Simulation is a method of estimating the value of an unknown quantity with the help of inferential statistics.
-You need not dive deep into inferential statistics to have a strong grasp of Monte Carlo simulation’s working.
-However, this article will go only through those points of inferential statistics which will be relevant to us in the Monte Carlo Simulation.
+You need not dive deep into inferential statistics to have a strong grasp of how the Monte Carlo simulation works.
+However, this article will go only through those points of inferential statistics relevant to us in the Monte Carlo Simulation.

-Inferential Statistics deals with the population which is our set of examples and sample, which is a proper subset of the population.
-The key point to notice is that a random sample tends to exhibit the same characteristics/property as the population from which it is drawn.
+Inferential Statistics deals with the population, our set of examples, and the sample, a proper subset of the population.
+The key point is that a random sample tends to exhibit the same characteristics /properties as the population from which it is drawn.

-Monte Carlo simulation is a computational technique used to model and analyze complex systems or processes through the use of random sampling.
-It is named after the famous Monte Carlo casino in Monaco, as the simulation relies on generating random numbers.
+Monte Carlo simulation is a computational technique that uses random sampling to model and analyze complex systems or processes.
+It is named after Monaco’s famous Monte Carlo casino, as the simulation relies on generating random numbers.

 1. Define the problem: Clearly state the problem you want to model or analyze using Monte Carlo simulation.
 This could involve anything from estimating probabilities to evaluating financial risks.

-2. Set up the model: Create a mathematical or computational model that represents the system or process under consideration.
+2. Set up the model: Create a mathematical or computational model representing the system or process under consideration.
 This model should include all relevant variables, inputs, and assumptions.

 3. Generate random inputs: Identify the input variables in your model that exhibit uncertainty or randomness.
 Randomly sample values for these variables according to their probability distributions.
 This is often done using Python’s random or NumPy’s random functions.